publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch21/m__us_usc_t15_s1022.md

     (c) __Referral to joint committee__

-        The Economic Report, and all supplementary reports transmitted under subsection (b) of this section, shall, when transmitted to Congress, be referred to the joint committee created by [section 1024 of this title][/us/usc/t15/s1024].
+        The Economic Report, and all supplementary reports transmitted under subsection (b), shall, when transmitted to Congress, be referred to the joint committee created by [section 1024 of this title][/us/usc/t15/s1024].

     (d) __Rate of unemployment__